rstudio/chromote/README.md

 b <- ChromoteSession$new(parent = Chromote$new())
 ```

-Note that if you use either of these methods, the new `Chromote` object will _not_ be set as the default.
-See `?set_default_chromote_object` for information on setting the default.
+Note that if you use either of these methods, the new `Chromote` object will _not_ be set as the default that is used by future calls to `ChromoteSesssion$new()`.
+See [Specifying which browser to use](#specifying-which-browser-to-use) for information on setting the default `Chromote` object.

 There are also the following classes which represent the browser at a lower level: